 A majority of the local citations are free.

 While businesses are not to rely on citations entirety as a marketing strategy, they’re a low-cost, yet effective way to bolster your marketing antics.

 Online competition is all about outdoing your competitors.

 Whether it is link building, you need to get more and quality links than your competitor.
-Whether it’s about content, you similarly need more and quality content.
+Whether it’s about content, you similarly need better quality content.

 Improving your Business’ Rep

-A majority of the business directories, like Google My Business, usually allow users to post reviews of businesses.
+A majority of the business directories, like Google My Business, usually allows existing customers to post reviews of your business.

-In the absence of a citation, however, clients may assume:
+In the absence of a Google My Business Account, potential clients may assume: